jonaprieto/specs/src/architecture/clients/web-wallet.md

 * see an overview of own balances (staked, available, ...)
 * see own active staking positions
+* see the state of all the staking position (pending, staked, unbonding with remaining time)
 * see listing and be able to search all validators
 * easily be able to filter validators by state (active, inactive, ...)